FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 To whom do the regulations apply in the case of multi-stage vehicles?

-Large-scale importers (annual settlement)
+Large importers (annual settlement)

 Small importers (prior to registration)

-What happens to the collected penalties?
+What happens to the revenue from penalties?

 Calculation of penalties